approvals/ApprovalTests.cpp/doc/Overview.md

 ## Summary

-Approval Tests are an alternative way to write asserts in your test code.
+Approval Tests are an alternative to writing expression assertions in your code.

-As the following examples demonstrate, they give significantly simpler tests of complex objects.
+As the following examples demonstrate, Approval Tests can result in significantly simpler and more elegant tests of complex objects.

 ## Traditional Asserts